-ormats when required to put sensitive information in all other court documents s packet: For a social security number, use this format: XXX-XX-1234.
-For a date of birth, use this format: age For financial account numbers, use this format: ending in the last four digits of 1234 .
+Use these formats when required to put sensitive information in any court documents in this packet: For a social security number, use this format: XXX-XX-1234 .
+For a date of birth, use this format: age For financial account numbers, use this format: ending in the last four digits of 1234.
+For the name of a minor child, use the child's full name and age at the time Petition is filed.
+For example, "Tyler Jones, age 3."
 File this form with your Petition.
 Keep a copy in a safe place.
 The Clerk will keep the Sensitive Information Form separately.
 The public will not have access to this document, unless the court orders it.